-- Two two-day face-to-face sessions (45 hours total) - Online weekly assignments before and after face-to-face sessions.
+- A series of four days of presentations.
+Two-days are planned in in June and 2 days in August. (~46 hours total; historically offered in-person) - Online weekly assignments before and after face-to-face sessions.
 Assignments include literature reviews, developing draft research questions, writing concept papers, participating in educational webinars and others.
-(Approximately 10 hours of educational sessions plus written assignments) - Four technical assistance calls to give teams feedback on potential research questions, methodologies, partnership development and concept papers.
-(4 hours)
+(Approximately 10 hours of educational sessions plus written assignments) - Up to four technical assistance calls to give teams feedback on potential research questions, methodologies, partnership development, concept papers, and (optional) grant application. (up to 4 hours)